garghi2000/PythonNanolib/README.md

 # PythonNanolib
-This is a library to load .dat and .sxm files created by Nanonis
+This is a python library to load .dat and .sxm files created by Nanonis.